tylerpalef/UnitySceneManager/README.md

 # UnitySceneManager
-A little script that will allow you to quickly and easy navigate the build index of Unity scenes.
+The project includes a script file that allows the user to navigate between a group of scenes.
+Going to add a transition between scenes (fade in and out from black)